UCIDataScienceInitiative/PredictiveModeling_withPython/README.md

 Now we'll verify that the installation works and that you can access the workshop materials.

 Go back to the terminal you had open (step 1) and enter the command `jupyter notebook`.
-A tab should open up in your browser.
+A tab should open up in your browser. **The Jupyter notebook application runs in the browser!**

 Navigate to the workshop repository folder that you downloaded and unzipped.
 Click on 'Test Notebook.ipynb'; a new tab should open up in your browser.